sunng87/node-geohash/README.md

 ### geohash.bboxes (minlat, minlon, maxlat, maxlon, precision=9)

 Get all hashstringes between `[minlat, minlon]` and `[maxlat, maxlon]`.
-These keys can be used to find a poi stored in the cache with hashstring keys. eg. show all points in the visible range of map
+These keys can be used to find a poi stored in the cache with hashstring keys. eg. show all points in the visible range of map. `[minlat, minlon]` correspond to the southwest starting hash, whereas `[maxlat, maxlon]` correspond to the northeast starting hash.

 ### geohash.neighbor (hashstring, direction)